DustinVII/TheOutlandsGame/README.md

 The goal of the project is to explore:
 - First-person movement in the browser
 - 3D rendering using Three.js
-- Basic networking with Socket.io (coming soon)
+- Basic networking with Socket.io
 - Synchronizing players in a shared world
 - Persistent data using MySQL (future update)